 News, Events and Links

-• Hope Valley Capacity Scheme (2021-3)
+• Hope Valley Capacity Scheme (2021-4)

 The scheme is designed to remove bottlenecks on the line and allow fast passenger services to overtake slow-moving freight trains.
 It consists of a new freight passing loop between Bamford and Hathersage, and the doubling of tracks through Dore & Totley station.
 It should allow more trains to run on the line and improve reliability and capacity for both freight and passengers services.
-In particular it will
+In particular it;

-• allow an increase in the number of fast trains from 2 to 3 per hour
+• may allow an increase in the number of fast trains from 2 to 3 per hour

-• allow a stopping train every hour
+• has allowed a stopping train at all stations every hour

-• allow for longer freight trains
+• allows for longer freight trains

 • Our Annual General Meeting (2022)